Submissions

 • EPAA/AAPE does not charge Author(s) a fee to publish, and we ask Author(s) to assist in the final formatting of their accepted articles.
 This assistance includes inserting the final, accepted version in the EPAA/AAPE journal template, in accordance with the EPAA/AAPE style guide, and conducting a final proofreading of the article 3-4 weeks prior to official publication.
 Lack of assistance on the part of Author(s) will, at minimum, cause a delay in publication.

-• SPECIAL NOTE: Given increasing numbers of submissions and varying demands required of editors and reviewers, EPAA/EPAA will not process submissions in English, Spanish, or Portuguese as per the following dates, each year:
+• SPECIAL NOTE: Given increasing numbers of submissions and the demands required of editors and reviewers, EPAA/EPAA will not process submissions in English, Spanish, or Portuguese during the following periods:

 - mid-December to mid-January